 I taught middle school and high school English while I was mastering the skills I needed to write novels.
 I was lucky enough to land an agent at an SCBWI conference in 2005, and she sold my first two young adult novels, FAITHFUL (2010) and FORGIVEN (2011) to Speak/Penguin Young Readers, who also published my third YA, SIRENS (2012).
 My short story, “Jewels”, is included in a regional Montana anthology, A COUNTRY BOOKSHELF READER (2014).

 In 2010 I graduated with an MFA degree in the Writing For Children and Young Adults program at Vermont College of Fine Arts.
 I’m now represented by agent Erin Murphy, Erin Murphy Literary Agency, and she sold my debut middle grade novel, THE CHARMED CHILDREN OF ROOKSKILL CASTLE to Kendra Levin at Viking (2016).
-Kendra has also acquired my second middle grade, THE LAST TRUE KNIGHT, set to publish in spring, 2019.
+Kendra has also acquired a companion to THE CHARMED CHILDREN, tentatively titled THE WITCH’S WATCH, set to publish in spring, 2020.

-My first picture book, the non-fiction VOLCANO DREAMS, will be published by Web of Life Books in the fall of 2018.
+My first picture book, the non-fiction VOLCANO DREAMS: A STORY OF YELLOWSTONE, will be published by Web of Life Books in the fall of 2018.
 I can’t wait until you can see the gorgeous illustrations by Marlo Garnsworthy.